 You’ll find the entrance for Cathay Pacific’s The Wing, Business Class lounge on your left as you traverse the concourse.
 However, after your hustle from immigration down to the entrance, you’ll ultimately head back upstairs.
 This lounge was previously split over two levels with a quiet zone downstairs.
 These days, it’s only the entrance that’s downstairs, with all the seating and amenities back on the upper level.

 The Business Class section splits into an array of different nooks.
 Personally, I like taking a seat at the Long Bar.
 Bartenders come straight to you, and you’re facing right out to the tarmac.
-It’s great for working during the day or a quick drink of an evening.
+It’s great for working during the day or having a quick drink in the evening.

 For more serious work, head to the back corner of the space.
 This has more of an office vibe – and helpfully, is also where you’ll find the Coffee Loft.
 More on that later.
-The Wing, Business Class Lounge opens daily at 5:30 am and remains open until the last Cathay Pacific flight.
+The Wing Business Class Lounge opens daily at 5:30 am until the last Cathay Pacific flight.
 That’s typically somewhere between midnight and 2 am.

 Food and beverage in Cathay Pacific’s The Wing, Business Class Lounge, Hong Kong